CSLewin/APBW/mess/Wealth and Treasure.md

 | 2x Ud10 | 1x Ud12 |
 | 2x Ud12 | 1x Ud20 |

 *Example: Mercurio the Thief would like to find a safer place than beneath his mattress to stash his sacks of orcichalcum orioles, and so approaches the bank of Findlay and Golemshead to sequester his wealth.
 Since he's not a notorious criminal, the bank agrees to do business with him.
 All told, Mercurio's treasures constitute 8x Ud6 and 4x Ud8 treasures.
 After a week of negotiations and the paying of taxes, Mercurio's treasure is consolidated and stored.
 The individual items making up his hoard vanish into the bank, which converts them: 8x Ud6 becomes 4x Ud8, which are added to the existing 4x Ud8 for a total of 8x Ud8.
-This converts: 4x Ud10 -> 2x Ud10 -> 1x Ud12.*
+8x UD8 becomes 4x Ud10, then 2x Ud12, and finally to 1x Ud20--a princely sum.*

 *Some months later, Mercurio is advised to quickly flee the city.
-Mercurio would like to withdraw his entire account into Ud6 treasure dice (in this case, small easily-spent trade bars).
-The bank converts his funds: 1x Ud12 -> 2x Ud10 -> 4x Ud8 -> 8x Ud6.
-Eight days later, Mercurio boards a ship bound for foreign shores bearing a suspiciously heavy backpack, trailing the scent of fear-sweat and silver...*
+Mercurio would like to withdraw his entire account into a number of Ud6 treasure dice (in this case, small easily-spent trade bars).
+The bank converts his funds: 1x Ud20 -> 2x Ud12 -> 4x Ud10 -> 8x Ud8 -> 16x Ud6.
+Eight days later, Mercurio boards a ship bound for foreign shores grunting under the weight of a suspiciously heavy backpack, trailing the reek of fear-sweat and silver...*

 ### Investing Wealth
 Banks and temples are greatly pleased by reliable clients.
 Wealth usage dice can be **invested** into a bank.
 Permanently invested wealth cannot be withdrawn or converted to larger or smaller dice.
 When a wealth usage die has been invested in a bank for a full year, it decreases one step in size and becomes **durable wealth**.